Sinethyah/Sudoku/README.md

-# Sudoku
+# Sudoku Puzzle Verifier
-Game that allows you to play sudoku
+A simple interactive terminal Sudoku puzzle verifier in Python that allows user to input a number in a specific position and checks for the validity of the input.